DolfeLive/POYIgMM/README.md

 # FORKED FROM https://github.com/KinexDev/Poky-Mod-Manager
-# Peaks of Yore In game mod manager
+# Poky Mod Manager
-POYIgMM Mod Manager is a simple mod manager for peaks of yore made in bepinex, it allows enabling, disabling and configurating mods easily.
+Poky is a simple mod manager for peaks of yore made in bepinex, it allows enabling, disabling and configurating mods easily.

-POYIgMM is still in development so expect bugs.
+Poky is still in development so expect bugs.

 ![](https://github.com/KinexDev/Poky-Mod-Manager/blob/main/POKManager.gif)